-Worldwide the TB case detection rate stagnates at about 65%.
-The efficacy of strategies to actively find cases and ensure prompt effective treatment was shown in high TB burden settings .
-However, to scale up screening for active TB in risk groups, rapid and more affordable diagnostic pathways are required. dCXR/CAD in combination with Xpert MTB/RIF effectively responds to this need to find the missing people with TB as part of the WHO END TB Strategy.
+Worldwide the TB incidence reduces about 2% per year, which is not sufficient to reach the targets of the End TB Plan .
+Strategies to actively find cases and ensure prompt effective treatment exist also for high TB burden settings .
+However, to scale up such strategies, which include screening for active TB in key populations, to a large scale, rapid and more affordable diagnostic pathways are required. dCXR/CAD in combination with Xpert® MTB/RIF effectively responds to this need to find the missing people with TB.

-The ideal algorithm does not yet exist.
-The choice will be setting specific, but generally an algorithm composed of Chest X-ray (CXR) screening followed by confirmatory testing with Xpert can achieve the lowest Number Needed to Screen and highest PPV, and is the least amenable to setting-specific variation .
+The choice for an algorithm will be setting specific, but generally an algorithm composed of Chest X-ray (CXR) screening followed by confirmatory testing with Xpert® can achieve the lowest Number Needed to Screen and highest positive predictive value, and is the least amenable to setting-specific variation .

-Digital technologies such as AI that shorten the diagnostic process and facilitate early detection will increase case finding, improve treatment outcomes and interrupt the transmission of TB.
-CXR is widely established in TB programmes for the past decades in especially the North America and Europe, but numerous factors until recently complicated its use in low and medium resource countries.
-The use of computerised scoring of CXRs has the potential to extend the use of CXR in resource constrained settings which still face challenges of qualified staff to interpret CXR correctly and thus has the potential to minimise the cost of TB diagnosis especially when used in conjunction with expensive new diagnostic tools.
+The use of computerized scoring of CXRs has the potential to extend the use of CXR in resource constrained settings which still face challenges of sufficient qualified staff to interpret CXR correctly, and thus has the potential to minimize the cost of TB diagnosis especially when used prior to more expensive new diagnostic tools.

 TB Innovations Summit NYC 2018

 The TB Innovation Summit was forward-looking and solutions-oriented with the tagline for this event being "Our Journey to End TB Begins Now”.
-The event also provided a platform for companies and organizations to announce new commitments for TB ahead of the UN HLM.
 At this summit preceding the historic UN General Assembly on TB in September 2018, Computer Aided Detection for TB (CAD) was selected and presented as one of the key innovations for early detection.

 WHO guidelines on CXR